railsuser2014/openobject-doc-book-en/source/technical_guide/mrp.rst

-:location_dest_id: Finnished Products Location, many2one, required
+:location_dest_id: Finished Products Location, many2one, required

-    *Location where the system will stock the finnished products.*
+    *Location where the system will stock the finished products.*